 The Historiography of Women in Congress

-Of the Members, the author wrote in a brief introduction, “Few patterns emerged from this group: these women reflected the societies and the era in which they lived; they were a microcosm of prevailing ideologies and political styles.”26 Written against the backdrop of the women’s rights movement and a surge of female participation in local government, the first edition of Women in Congress anticipated a not-too-distant day when women would “move toward equal representation within government.”
-Tolchin wrote, “Local and state offices act as the seedbed for higher office; we now find many more women running for Congress and the State House as a result of these great strides toward increased representation at lower levels.”27 Though women would play a greater role in government, their ascent through the political ranks no doubt occurred more slowly than Tolchin and many other observers envisioned.
+“Few patterns emerged from this group: these women reflected the societies and the era in which they lived; they were a microcosm of prevailing ideologies and political styles,” Tolchin noted in a brief introduction.29 Written against the backdrop of the women’s rights movement and a surge of female participation in local government, the first edition of Women in Congress anticipated a not-too-distant day when women would “move toward equal representation within government.”
+Tolchin wrote, “Local and state offices act as the seedbed for higher office; we now find many more women running for Congress and the State House as a result of these great strides toward increased representation at lower levels.”30 Although women would play a greater role in government, their ascent through the political ranks no doubt occurred more slowly than Tolchin and many others envisioned.

-The second edition of Women in Congress (H. Con Res.
+The second edition of Women in Congress (H. Con.
+Res.
 167, H. Doc.
 No. 101-238, 101/2) was authorized by the House and the Senate in 1989.
-By that point, 129 women had served in Congress, 115 Representatives and 16 Senators (Barbara Mikulski and Margaret Chase Smith had served in both chambers).
-Again, Congresswoman Boggs was an important influence behind the project, introducing the printing resolution as chair of the Commission on the Bicentenary of the U.S. House of Representatives.
+By that point, 129 women had served in Congress: 115 Representatives and 16 Senators (Barbara Mikulski and Margaret Chase Smith had served in both chambers).
+Again, Congresswoman Boggs spearheaded the project, introducing legislation for the book as chair of the Commission on the Bicentenary of the U.S. House of Representatives.
 Of the profiled Members, Boggs wrote, “The story of their lives illustrates an important dimension of the struggle for full participation by all citizens in the political process of our national government.
-Their congressional service was a prominent legacy of the long campaign for woman’s suffrage and for the acceptance of women in political institutions so long the exclusive domain of men. . . .
-Although most have supported some form of women’s rights, what unites their careers is not a uniform political stance but rather a common experience with the movement to open political office to women and offer them an equal voice in the federal government.”28
+Their congressional service was a prominent legacy of the long campaign for woman’s suffrage and for the acceptance of women in political institutions so long the exclusive domain of men.… Although most have supported some form of women’s rights, what unites their careers is not a uniform political stance but rather a common experience with the movement to open political office to women and offer them an equal voice in the federal government.”31

-Compiled by the Office of the Historian of the U.S. House of Representatives, which was created in 1983 in preparation for the House Bicentennial, the second edition of Women in Congress had a format similar to that of the first edition.
+Compiled by the Office of the Historian of the U.S. House of Representatives, which was created in 1983 in preparation for the House Bicentennial, the second edition of Women in Congress had a format similar to that of the initial edition.
 Published for the first time as a hardbound book, the volume contained Member profiles that were slightly longer than those in the first edition with basic biographical information incorporated into the narrative.
-In this edition, the profiles of former and current Members were merged into one section that again was arranged alphabetically.
-Larger pictures accompanied the individual profiles.
+The profiles of former and current Members were merged into one section that again was arranged alphabetically.
+Larger images accompanied the individual profiles.